The year that never was. Due to the global Coronavirus pandemic, 2020 did not happen in its normal guise.

 Archive Research and Clearance Specialist:

+I am delighted and honored to endorse the nomination for LOLA Clips to be considered for the FOCAL International Library of the Year Award.
 I have worked extensively with Dominic Dare and Sandra Coelho for many years as an archive researcher, and it’s been one of my greatest experiences.
 Dom and Sandra go the extra distance for their clients – their knowledge and connections with international archive resources is extraordinary, and they tirelessly work to connect us with those sources.
 In the last two years alone, for my projects, LOLA Clips have organized a drone shoot of Niagara Falls at dawn right before Christmas, worked out a package deal for several content heavy series for HBO and Apple TV, and tracked down elusive European and Middle East archive content.
 They provide unfailing support.
 The growth of the collections that LOLA Clips represent is quite impressive, and no small feat to secure.

 LOLA Clips have also hosted as part of AMCUP the U.S. based FootageFest for the last two years – which involved an extraordinary amount of work, and resulted in two very successful, enjoyable and not-to-be-missed events attended by researchers and archives from several countries.